-The BA program in biomedical engineering program is designed to meet medical school admission requirements.
+The BA in biomedical engineering is designed to meet medical school admission requirements.
 Although admission standards vary, most medical schools require one year of college level calculus, one year of general chemistry with lab, one year of general physics with lab, one year of general biology with lab, one year of organic chemistry with lab, and at least six courses of humanities and social sciences.
-The BA program in biomedical engineering program meets these requirements.